 Sims 4 Alpha vs Maxis Match Hair: Which Style Is Right for You?

-The term Alpha CC refers to custom content designed to look as photorealistic as possible.
-Alpha hair uses high-resolution textures, complex transparency maps for individual strands, and shading techniques that go far beyond what EA's art style was ever designed to support.
-When you see a screenshot of a Sim who looks like she could be a real person — perfect skin, cinematic lighting, hair that flows like an actual photograph — you're almost certainly looking at Alpha CC.
+Alpha CC is designed to look as photorealistic as the game can possibly manage.
+We're talking high-resolution textures, complex transparency maps for individual strands, and shading techniques that go far beyond EA's original art style.
+When you see a Sim screenshot that looks like a photograph — perfect skin, cinematic lighting, hair that flows like a shampoo commercial — that's Alpha CC at work.

 View Mod →

-Alpha hair creators push the game's rendering engine to its limits.
-The texture work on top-tier Alpha hair is genuinely impressive from an artistic standpoint — individual strand highlights, subsurface scattering on hair shafts, realistic flyaways at the hairline.
+Top-tier Alpha hair is genuinely impressive from an artistic standpoint.
+Individual strand highlights, subsurface scattering on hair shafts, realistic flyaways at the hairline.
 Some of it is extraordinary.

 What Is Maxis Match Hair?